Cash, Cards, & Currency Abroad

 Freedom.

-And honestly, I think that realization changed my relationship with money far more than exchange rates ever did.
+That realization changed my relationship with money far more than learning exchange rates ever did.